 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using adalimumab and call your doctor right away if you have any symptoms of lymphoma:
+Call your doctor right away if you have any symptoms of lymphoma:

 - fever, swollen glands, night sweats, general feeling of illness;